groupserver/gs.group.about/README.rst

 ``gs.group.about``
 ==================
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The About box for a GroupServer Group
+The About box for a GroupServer group
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :Author: `Michael JasonSmith`_